yuvaliacob/first-repo/README.md

-# first-repo
+# Learning Github and Markdown.
-First repo Coriander
+This first repo in the Coriander Cohort will be about learning Github and Markdown.